 There is also a marketing challenge since end users typically do not understand or are not interested in the technical details.
 They simply want a reliable, future-proof system that is easy to install and manage.
 That being said, if CBRS continues to gain momentum and industry-wide acceptance, it may provide an interesting (and much cheaper) alternative to building-based Wifi.

 Perhaps the highlight of the all-day meeting was the live demonstrations of CBRS capabilities and equipment in the late afternoon.
 Vendors including Qualcomm, Commscope, Airspan, Ruckus Wireless, Nokia, Accelleran, Juni, and Federated Wireless displayed a variety of CBRS equipment including gateways, early SAS implementations, and even an ESC.

 Although there is still work to be done, it was clear that major players in the industry are investing heavily in CBRS now and that pilots are possible for those companies looking to get early mover advantage.

-In summary, if you’ve been considering cellular-based LTE or Wifi as the communications backbone for certain high-bandwidth, low latency IoT use cases, you should check out CBRS.
+In summary, if you’ve been considering cellular-based LTE or Wifi as the communications backbone for certain high-bandwidth, low latency IoT Applications, you should check out CBRS.
 It might be just what you’re looking for.

 Note: T-Mobile has submitted a proposal to virtually eliminate unlicensed use of the spectrum, thereby substantially raising the barrier to entry for businesses seeking to utilize the 3.5 GHz band.
 You can read more about the issue and how you can take action here.